 Microservices and Serverless architectures are the current buzzwords for PaaS implementations, and they represent a paradigm shift in how applications are built and run.
 The resulting isolation of components provides great benefits to scaling, reusability, and design reliability.
 Operational costs are brought down to a very low level when compared to IaaS rollouts delivering similar functionality.
 The resulting designs and architectures are great for future-proofing IT investments and can serve as a multiplier for investments when compared to traditional application designs.
 However, this is an entirely new way to build applications and requires new IT skills to execute properly.

-When it comes to capitalizing on the new opportunities a cloud migration provides, Pega can be transformational to the culture and productivity of your organization.
+When it comes to capitalizing on the new opportunities a cloud migration provides, BPM software can be transformational to the culture and productivity of your organization.
 Instead of passively watching the backlog of feature requests grow, users can spec out or even implement new functionality themselves.
 Applications that were previously siloed based on technical or functional requirements can now be grouped or combined based on the business cases surrounding their usage.
-Pega also facilitates building for change – change in what your users need, changes in your regulatory environment, or even changes in how your business works.

-Segue is actively engaged in supporting customers through modernizing their information systems through Pega.
+Segue is actively engaged in supporting customers through modernizing their information systems using BPM no/low-code applications.
 If you would like to discuss your cloud migration strategy, please contact us to learn more.